jonathanAK/pack-node-modules/readme.md

 Use the `-i` flag use the currently installed node modules instead of the ones in the package-lock.json file.

-for more information use `packNodeModules --help`
+for more information use `npx pack-modules --help`